gSchool/DNA-release-2/02-Phase-1/04b-architecture.md

 * Define monoliths and the Strangler Pattern, and know applicable scenarios within the DoD
 * Know and understand modernization and design patterns
 * Understand how MOSA might positively impact your team goals
-* BONUS: Define APIs
+* **BONUS:** Define APIs

 ## Microservices

-Because they are often a common approach for implementing the Strangler Pattern as well as Modular Open Systems Architecture (MOSA), we are starting this module with microservices.
+Because there are common approaches for implementing the Strangler Pattern and Modular Open Systems Architecture (MOSA), we are starting this module with microservices.

-The writers of the book [Team Topologies](https://www.amazon.com/Team-Topologies-Organizing-Business-Technology/dp/1942788819) (more information in Additional Resources) spoke at the DevOps Enterprise Summit in 2019, stating:
+The writers of the book [_Team Topologies_](https://teamtopologies.com/book) spoke at the DevOps Enterprise Summit in 2019, stating:

 "Many organizations are starting to deploy their applications using microservices, but even with that, you have many debates about what is the right way to do so."
 For example: